History and exam

 bedwetting

-Can be a feature of hypoglycemia.
+Can be a feature of hypoglycaemia.

 Risk factors